-This report focuses on the NIS sample and weights, summarizes the contents of the 2003 NIS, and discusses data analysis issues.
-The 2003 NIS includes data for calendar year 2003, while previous NIS releases covered 1988 through 2002.
+This report focuses on the NIS sample and weights, summarizes the contents of the 2004 NIS, and discusses data analysis issues.
+The 2004 NIS includes data for calendar year 2004, while previous NIS releases covered 1988 through 2003.
 This document highlights cumulative information for all previous years to provide a longitudinal view of the database.

 Table 1 displays the number of states, hospitals, and discharges in each year and reveals the increase in the number of participating states over time.
-The two additional states in the 2003 NIS have enhanced the nationwide representation of the sample, making this the most comprehensive NIS to date.
-Note that one state that appeared in previous years of the NIS, Maine, was unable to provide data for the 2003 NIS.